-Auto insurance is inexpensive in Oregon.
-The average car insurance price in Oregon is $1,377 annually — less than the national average by 3.5%.
+The average cost of car insurance in Oregon is $1,377 annually — less than the national average by 3.5%.

 Your car insurance rates are affected by factors other than your location.
 Car insurance premiums take into account myriad factors, including the insured party's age, gender, marital status, credit rating, and driving history.

 We assessed typical Oregon auto insurance rates by all of the most common rating components.
-Read on to see how much car insurance costs in each US state — or submit your zip to see unique quotes from top insurers.
+Read on to see how much car insurance costs in each US state — or submit your ZIP below to compare quotes from top insurers side-by-side.

 It’s a fact of life: as you get older, your auto insurance prices shift.
 Generally, car insurance is more expensive for young drivers and teens, as insurers view inexperienced drivers as riskier.